morlandi/django-upload-form/README.rst

     http://127.0.0.1:8000/upload_form/test/

-Below is the source code of the whole test; the real work is done inside the app by the UploadForm class, which TestUploadForm is derived from.
+Below is the source code of the whole test.

-In the derived form class, you should always override:

-    - def form_valid(self, request)
-    - def get_success_url(self)
-    - def get_action(self)

 `file upload_form/views.py`